benhoyt/benhoyt.github.com/writings/count-words.md

 I tried various other ways to improve performance, but this was about the best I could manage with standard Python.
 Trying to optimize at the byte level just makes no sense in Python (or leads to a 10-100x slowdown) -- any per-character processing has to be done in C. Let me know if you find a better approach.

-On my machine, the simple version runs in TODO seconds, the optimized version in TODO seconds.

 ## Go